 A new set of insurance product issued by Rubica offer high net-worth individuals coverage for cyber risk (Business Insider).

-This CyberWire look back at the Week that Was discusses events affecting Bermuda, Bulgaria, Canada, Germany, the Democratic Peoples Republic of Korea, Russia, Turkey, Ukraine, the United Kingdom, and the United States.
+Today's issue includes events affecting Bermuda, Bulgaria, Canada, Germany, Democratic Peoples Republic of Korea, Russia, Turkey, Ukraine, United Kingdom, United States.